 |Average Salary (2018)*||$39,130 (for photographers working in professional, scientific and technical services)||$41,560 (for photographers working in personal services)||$49,680 (for photographers working for newspaper, periodical, book and directory publishers)|

 Although photography is a creative profession that requires some natural talent, commercial photography programs also help students develop photography skills, teach students how to cultivate contacts and help them find internships for work experience.
 Commercial photographers can sell their own work as art or work as a staff photographer for news media outlets and portrait companies.
 They might specialize in a particular type of photography, like industrial or portrait photography.
 Photojournalism represents another potential career path.

-According to the U.S. Bureau of Labor Statistics (BLS), photographers, in general, earned an average salary of $40,280 in 2015.
-Jobs in the field are anticipated to increase 3% for the years 2014 through 2024, which is slower than the average for all occupations.
+According to the U.S. Bureau of Labor Statistics (BLS), photographers, in general, earned an average salary of $42,770 in 2018.
+Jobs in the field are anticipated to decrease 6% for the years 2018 through 2028, which is slower than the average for all occupations.